fiiiu/tangamandapio/posts/ubuntu-testing-day-wrapup-20161125.md

 at the end of the session I will post a summary with links to follow up and learn more about the subject in case somebody is interested.

-You can watch the video by clicking the link below.
+You can watch the video by clicking the image below.

 [![Alt text](https://img.youtube.com/vi/bpi3DgON-pI/0.jpg)](https://www.youtube.com/watch?v=bpi3DgON-pI)

 For this session we had Kyle Fazzari talking about his work as the maintainer